 Students who have an undergraduate accounting degree from another university and have not taken AC 456 and/or AC 471 (or their equivalents), must take AC 556 and/or AC 471 for graduate credit.

 335 Alston Hall

 The Culverhouse School of Accountancy awards scholarships to eligible students in the Master of Accountancy or Master of Tax Accounting program based on factors such as merit or need, depending upon the underlying scholarship agreements.
-In order to apply for a scholarship through these programs, please download and complete the Accounting Schoalrship form in Adobe Acrobat, and send it by email to Mrs. Mariel Knight (email@example.com).
+In order to apply for a scholarship through these programs, please download and complete the Accounting Scholarship form in Adobe Acrobat, and send it by email to Mrs. Mariel Knight (firstname.lastname@example.org).
 Instructions are provided within the PDF, but please feel free to contact Mrs. Knight with any further questions.